-Students should take the Internship course only after completing most of their criminal justice required courses.
+Students can only take the Internship course only after completing most of their criminal justice required courses.
 Internships cannot be taken any earlier then the semester prior to the student's anticipated graduation.
 Permission of the Instructor is required prior to registering for this course.
 Because internships fill up quickly and many affiliate sites have deadline dates, students should begin their approval process at least six months in advance.

 Directed Research (CCJ 2910) is no longer a co-requisite of the Internship course but may be taken at the same time as the Internship.

 Students must first complete an Internship Application during the prior semester and submit to the instructor.
 This should be completed no later than the middle of the prior semester:

 Students may be able to intern at a variety of Affiliate Sites such as the Hillsborough County Sheriff's Office, the Tampa Police Department, the Hillsborough Public Defender's Office, the Hillsborough County State Attorney's Office, and the Florida Department of Juvenile Justice.
 A list of affiliate agencies to which our students may apply for internships can be found through the link below: